johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 In biology, Conrad Waddington had a strong interest in Whitehead's _Process and Reality_, and in the 1930s laid the foundations for developmental biology, which is the study of the process by which animals and plants grow and develop.
 Brian Goodwin was one of Waddington's students, and continued this work, writing about how cells control themselves.

-It was Kurt Gödel's encounter's with Whitehead and Russell's work when Gödel declared that "counting works" (if there's a difference between the theory and counting, then we know the theory is wrong because counting works).

 Whitehead's book _Process and Reality_ appears as a thoroughly competent reworking of the major "depositions" in the history of philosophy: to isolate things that work; and to compose those fragments into a coherent scheme of ideas.